opral/parrot-figcd/README.md

 2. Add the created token as a GitHub Action secret.
 Go to your GitHub repository, click on "Settings" > "Secrets" and then click "New repository secret".
 Name the secret `FIGMA_WEB_AUTHN_TOKEN` and paste the token value into the "Value" field.
 Click "Add secret" to save it.

-3. Do the same for the `FIGMA_RECENT_USER_DATA` secret.
-This secret is used to authenticate with Figma's web API and is required for publishing plugins.

-4. In your GitHub Action workflow file (e.g., `.github/workflows/publish.yml`), make the token available as an environment variable using the `env` keyword:
+3. In your GitHub Action workflow file (e.g., `.github/workflows/publish.yml`), make the token available as an environment variable using the `env` keyword:
 ```
 jobs:
     my_job: